jacobian/djangobook.com/chapter02.rst

 Python Versions
 ---------------

-The core Django framework works with any Python version from 2.3 to 2.6, inclusive.
-Django's optional GIS (Geographic Information Systems) support requires Python 2.4 to 2.6.
+The core Django framework (version 1.4+) works with any Python version from 2.5 to 2.7, inclusive.
+Django's optional GIS (Geographic Information Systems) support requires Python 2.5 to 2.7.

-If you're not sure which version of Python to install and you have complete freedom over the decision, pick the latest one in the 2.x series: version 2.6.
+If you're not sure which version of Python to install and you have complete freedom over the decision, pick the latest one in the 2.x series: version 2.7.
-Although Django works equally well with any version from 2.3 to 2.6, the later versions of Python have performance improvements and additional language features you might like to use in your applications.
-Plus, certain third-party Django add-ons that you might want to use might require a version newer than Python 2.3, so using a later version of Python keeps your options open.
+Although Django works equally well with any version from 2.5 to 2.7, the later versions of Python have performance improvements and additional language features you might like to use in your applications.
+Plus, certain third-party Django add-ons that you might want to use might require a version newer than Python 2.5, so using a later version of Python keeps your options open.

 .. admonition:: Django and Python 3.0